Every Great Agent Has a Soundtrack

 Talk Hard

 That's what support should be.
 Honest conversations.
 Real connections.
-Speaking truth even when the script says otherwise.
+Speaking truth even when the script says otherwise — and especially when the script says otherwise.

 The Details